sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst.txt

 Now look at the methods in the first column having a return type that is *not* void.
-The non-void methods tend to start with the word "get" is "is".
+The non-void methods tend to start with the word "get" or "is".
 Rather than changing an object's attribute, these methods return an attribute value.
 For example, the ``getXPos()`` method will return a turtle's x position.